About Fedora Strings: Roger Stimson & Joanna Borrett

 Joanna Borrett – Cellist

 Joanna studied with Christopher Bunting in London and at the Moscow Conservatoire.
 She toured North America as principal cellist with the Scottish Baroque Ensemble and shortly afterwards made her solo debut at the Wigmore Hall, where the Daily Telegraph commented on her “bright impetuous personality” and “ardently responsive style”.
 In 1983 she formed the Peterborough String Orchestra, a twelve piece ensemble reviewed in The Guardian as having “the sort of responsive precision you expect from a string quartet.
 The real emotional stuff of music making”.
-She has commissioned many new works for solo cello, trio and string orchestra and recently recorded Bach’s first and third unaccompanied cello suites and her album Four Famous Opera Arias arranged for Two Cellos has just been published by SJ Music https://www.sjmusicpublications.co.uk/sheet-music/composers.cfm/product/borrett-opera-arias complete with a duet cd and her recording of Bach’s 5th cello suite is about to be released.
+She has commissioned many new works for solo cello, trio and string orchestra and recently recorded Bach’s first and third unaccompanied cello suites.
+Her album Four Famous Opera Arias arranged for Two Cellos has just been published by SJ Music https://www.sjmusicpublications.co.uk/sheet-music/composers.cfm/product/borrett-opera-arias complete with a duet cd and her recording of Bach’s 5th cello suite is about to be released.
 She plays on a cello by Jean Baptiste Vuillaume.